Berlin Brandenburg (BER) Airport

-By Bus: Public Express Buses X7 & X11 running every five minutes connect the Airport with U-Bahn Rudow and underground line U7. he X11 bus continues to Lichterfelde-West and on to Dahlem.
+1. By Bus: (a) The 'Airport Express' runs every 30 mins to Berlin's city railway system RE7 & RB14, and the 'Sukreuz' train station hub RE9. (b) Express Buses X7 & X11 run every five minutes connecting the Airport with U-Bahn Rudow and underground line U7.
+The X11 bus continues to Lichterfelde-West and on to Dahlem.

-By Train: The subterranean train station in the passenger terminal features four long-distance and two subway tracks.
+2. By Train: The subterranean train station in the passenger terminal features four long-distance and two subway tracks.
 Long-distance travelers can transfer to ICE or local trains at Berlin's Hauptbahnhof (Central Station).
-The Inter-Cit Express & tInterCity will connect the Airport to Bielefeld, Hannover, Hamburg, Dresden, Leipzig, Halle & Wolfsburg.
+The Inter-Citi Express & InterCity will connect the Airport to Bielefeld, Hannover, Hamburg, Dresden, Leipzig, Halle & Wolfsburg.
 EuroCity trains connect to Poland, The Netherlands & Czech Republic.

 - Website for Berlin Brandenburg: http://ber.berlin-airport.de

 - BER Airports - Oct 28, 2013

 - BER Airport Intro - Sep 21, 2013